Good for Novice Owners:

 - Registered?: other

-Beabull Breed Profile
+Beabull Dog Breed Information

 The exceptional personalities of both the Beagle and the English Bulldog are merged in the Beabull; a superb family dog and low-maintenance companion for even the novice dog owner.
 The two breeds, which make up the Beabull, were extremely popular in Europe and the U.S. during the 19th century for their hunting skills.
 When those qualities outgrew their usefulness in the 20th century, the Beabull offered a more modern and family-friendly alternative for this extraordinary gene pool.